brendenlake/MLC/README.md

 To get the episodes used for meta-training, you should download the following [zip file](https://cims.nyu.edu/~brenden/supplemental/BIML-large-files/data_algebraic.zip) with the 100K meta-training episodes.
 Please extract `data_algebraic.zip` such that `data_algebraic`is a sub-directory of the main repo.

 **Pre-trained models**
 To get the top pre-trained models, you should download the following [zip file](https://cims.nyu.edu/~brenden/supplemental/BIML-large-files/BIML_top_models.zip).
-Please extract `BIML_top_models.zip` such that `out_models` is a sub-directory of the main repo and contains the model files `net-*.pt`.
+Please extract `BIML_top_models.zip` such that `out_models` is a sub-directory of the main repo and contains the model files `net-BIML-*.pt`.

 ### Evaluating models
 There are many different ways to evaluate a model after training.
 Here are a few examples.